DamoCode1/OneAPI-MNIST-number-recogniser/README.md

 Disclaimer!:
 - Intel oneAPI DPC++ Compiler and libraries are licensed under the MIT License.
-- This repository contains user code that is licensed separately.
+- This project contains code, data, and concepts that is licensed separately from this project.
-- This repository is still in development
+- This project is still in development

 An MNIST number recognition created with Intel's OneAPI, compatible with Intel Arc GPUs, and potentially other devices.